abiswas3/sportsMaths/TDF_VELO/README.md

 4 Gc group
 5 Sprinter

 Although there are many breakaway wins, the variance across the sprint field podium is much less.
-It was a lot harder to predict Magnus Corts performance as opposed to JAKOBSEN Fabio.
+It was much harder to predict Magnus Corts's performance than JAKOBSEN Fabio.
 Both won 3 stages.
-But Fabio was 2nd on the two sprint stages he didn't win.
+But Fabio was 2nd on the two sprint stages.
+He didn't win.
 Magnus Cort was not competitive on days he didn't decide to attack.

 **TDF 2021**